-“I wish we [we] could do this more often” – Luisa M.
+“I wish [we] could do this more often” – Luisa M.

 “I had to fight tears because I was so proud” – Mary B

-“We are on the battlefront 24/7, it’s nice to be able to take them places that we don’t have to apologize for who they are.” – Sharon C.
+“We are on the battlefront 24/7, it’s nice to be able to take them places where we don’t have to apologize for who they are.” – Sharon C.